adamlkl/GithubDataVisualisation/README.md

 you can request for it at <a href="https://github.com/settings/tokens">Github Access Token Generator Page</a>

 ## Running
 `python app.py`

+**_However, obviously this won't work by simply cloning my repo won't work._** As mentioned you need to download the above tools for it.

+Another alternative that I have used is utilising PyCharm to make the assignment, to avoid downloading massive libraries.
+Pycharm provide convenient interpreters so you dont have to go through a lot of work to set up your working directory and environment.

+When a remote Python interpreter is added, at first the PyCharm helpers are copied to the remote host.
+PyCharm helpers are needed to run remotely the packaging tasks, debugger, tests and other PyCharm features.
+Next, the skeletons for binary libraries are generated and copied locally.
+Also all the Python library sources are collected from the Python paths on a remote host and copied locally along with the generated skeletons.
+Storing skeletons and all Python library sources locally is required for resolve and completion to work correctly.
+PyCharm checks remote helpers version on every remote run, so if you update your PyCharm version, the new helpers will be uploaded automatically and you don't need to recreate remote interpreter.
+SFTP support is required for copying helpers to the server.

+Python interpreters can be configured on the following levels:

+Current project: selected Python interpreter will be used for the current project.

+New project: selected Python interpreter will be used for the new project instead of the default one.

+More explanation can be found at <a href="https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html">here</a>.

 For this assignment, I have decided to compare the size of each repository in the <a href="https://www.google.ie/search?q=loomberg+github&oq=loomberg+github&aqs=chrome..69i57j0l5.4607j0j4&sourceid=chrome&ie=UTF-8">
 Bloomberg repository</a> and then the languages they have used. <br />